AmziJeffs/Erdos_birdCLEF/README.md

 - `all scripts` folder contains all possible
 - `data` folder contains the training metadata. .py scripts in the scripts folders can be ran locally after populating the `data` folder with the official training audio data.
+- `sample scripts` folder contains sample scripts showcasing our work.
+Included are
+    - [EDAbaseline.ipynb](/sample%20scripts/EDAbaseline.ipynb) for exploratory data analysis and a simple training pipeline.
+    - [baseline.ipynb](/sample%20scripts/baseline.ipynb) and [baseline.py](/sample%20scripts/baseline.py) for a two-layer baseline model with minimal preprocessing.
-- `sample scripts` folder contains scripts used for exploratory data analysis (EDA), a baseline 2 layer CNN model and also an improved 6 layer CNN model with improved data augmentation.
+    - [6layerNN.py](/sample%20scripts/) for a six-layer CNN model with improved preprocessing.
+    - [convnext.py](/sample%20scripts/convnext.py) and [resnet.py](/sample%20scripts/resnet.py) for transfer learning with ResNet and ConvNeXT.

 ## Description of dataset